 Baan Kiang Chan – booked three nights, but stayed two weeks.

 If you don’t fancy walking, the hotel provides a free Songthaew.
-Have to mention, we arrived at the hotel in the evening just before 8pm, but a staff member still drove us into town so that we could buy some dinner – very kind people.
+Have to mention, we arrived at the hotel in the evening just before 8pm.
+A member of the staff still drove us into town so that we could buy some dinner – very hospitable and kind people.

-The room is large, clean, serviced daily, and has wi-fi – a little slow albeit on weekends when the hotel is full.
+The large room is clean, serviced daily, and comes with wi-fi, albeit the wi-fi is a little slow on weekends when the hotel is full.

 Where to eat

-Bai Fern Restaurant – Ate here a few times.
-The fruit shakes (B55) are delicious as are the Thai Green curry, multi-grain BBQ chicken and chips (B120), red wine (B80), and several other Thai dishes.
+Ate at the Bai Fern Restaurant several times.
+The fruit shakes are delicious as are the Thai Green curry, multi-grain BBQ chicken and chips, red wine, and several other Thai dishes.
 The cappuccinos and the Pad Thai are disappointing.

-Hazel Taste – arguably the best cappuccino in Mae Sot and probably a good part of Thailand, also providing great ambiance and service.
+Arguably the best cappuccino in Mae Sot and probably a good part of Thailand, the Hazel Taste offers great ambience and service.

-7-Eleven – this chain throughout Thailand is great for small items but also cheap good nibbles while you’re working.
-Pick up some sticky rice burgers, Gyoza, Espresso coffees, sandwiches, chocolate, and much more.
+The 7-Eleven chain is absolutely everywhere throughout Thailand and great for small items but also cheap good nibbles while you are working.
+Pick up a sticky rice burger, Gyoza, Espresso, sandwich, chocolate, and much more from these outlets.